operon-io/operon.io-core/README.md

 Operon is the state of the art JSON data query, transformation and integration language.

+This repository is for the Linux native-binary releases.
 Please find the latest release from "Releases" -tab.